mcneel/developer.rhino3d.com/content/en/guides/grasshopper2/migrating-components-to-gh2/index.md

 ### Type Assistants

 Every type which flows through Grasshopper 2 should be associated with an `ITypeAssistant`, and the static `TypeAssistantServer` class maintains the registry and provides lookup by type or by value.
-The assistant answers on behalf of the type whenever Grasshopper has a question: "What is your name?", "Are you valid?", "How do I create a duplicate?", "How are you drawn in the Rhino viewports?", "Do you have a boundingbox, and if 'yes' how big is it?", ...
+The assistant answers on behalf of the type whenever Grasshopper has a question: "What is your name?", "Are you valid?", "How do I create a duplicate?", "How are you drawn in the Rhino viewports?", "Do you have a bounding box, and if 'yes' how big is it?", ...

 Not every type supports every operation (a colour cannot be drawn in viewports, a mesh has no length) so each capability is advertised through a property with a `Zupports` prefix: `ZupportsDraw`, `ZupportsBake`, `ZupportsLength`, `ZupportsClosestPoint`, and so on.
 Whenever a type assistant overrides a virtual method, the base class detects this and sets the appropriate `ZupportsXyz` property to `true`.
 Code which consumes an unfamiliar assistant ought to check the relevant `Zupports` property before relying on the matching operation.